St. Barths in Pictures: 17 Beautiful Places to Photograph

 St. Barths is also popular with the yachting community, and many a superyacht docks at its marina.
-Check out our recommendations for the best places to stage some striking photographs around St. Barths.
+Check out our recommendations for the best places to capture some striking pictures around St. Barths.

 2. St. Jean's Bay Beach